Lists

 The Basics

-A list is a completely unrestricted sequence.
+A list is a positionally-ordered, completely unrestricted sequence.
 You can add, update, or remove items at any position.
 You can lookup an item by position, or find the index at which a given value appears.

 There are tons of list operations.
 Here is a small sampling: